 The French courses

 Even though I had been learning it for the past eight years in school, I felt like my French wasn’t nearly as good as I wanted it do be.
 This is one of the most important reasons as to why I wanted to do French courses.
 Studying French in a school in France seemed to me the best option, so I could really immerse myself in the language.
 That’s why I came to Montpellier.
 After my registration I did a language test and got placed in level B1.
 When I had my first school day, I immediately felt I had been placed in the right group!
 I could understand the teacher very good, but the French courses weren’t boring or too easy.
 My teacher was very nice and he really took the time to make sure we understood everything.
-We did writing tasks as well as oral and listening activities that really helped us practice the French we learned.
+We did writing tasks as well as oral and listening activities that really helped us practice the French we learned and improve french listening.

 When I signed up for the French courses in France, I immediately knew I wanted to stay in a host family.
 What could be a better way to practice French than to speak it daily with real French people?
 My host mother picked me up at the station when I arrived and instantly made me feel comfortable.
 She always tried to speak on my level and repeated things for me when I didn’t understand what she said.
 After I had stayed for a week, I got more confident in my French and our conversations got more complex (One time we even talked about politics!).
 The food was also good!
 I’m a vegetarian and she always did great with making me vegetarian dishes.
 I really enjoyed my stay with her.